 The UF Health Level I Trauma Center provides care for patients with traumatic critical injuries.
 The care provided is rendered by a multidisciplinary team that includes pre-hospital personnel, University of Florida trauma surgeons, consult physicians, nurses and ancillary staff.

 For trauma patients, getting proper care within the first hour of injury greatly increases the chance of survival.
-With the addition of a Level I Trauma Center, professionals at Shands at UF are able to provide trauma care not only for patients in the Gainesville area, but for areas as far as Tallahassee, Jacksonville and Orlando.
+With the addition of a Level I Trauma Center, professionals at UF Health are able to provide trauma care not only for patients in the Gainesville area, but for areas as far as Tallahassee, Jacksonville and Orlando.

 - Read an article from the Gainesville Sun about the anniversary of the SUF Trauma Center.